-Dr. Eduardo Oliveira, from University of Louvain, Belgium, is a strategic planner working on land use planning in land use frontiers of Southern Africa.
+Dr. Eduardo Oliveira, from the University of Louvain, Belgium, is a strategic planner working on land use planning in land use frontiers of Southern Africa.

-How can governance of land systems and sustainability in land use frontiers be improved?
+How can the governance of land systems and sustainability in land use frontiers be improved?
 What are the synergies and trade-offs between local-based land use challenges, and global interests for land?
 Have a look at the informative interview with Dr. Oliveira to learn about his research in addressing these questions.